Auto Insurance FAQs

 Provides for items such as fences, pools or awnings at the insured location.
 Coverage limits vary by type of additional property.

 Provides coverage for lost revenue and normal operating expenses if the place of business becomes uninhabitable after a loss during the time repairs are being made.

 Provides coverage for the extra expenses incurred, such as temporary relocation or leasing of business equipment, to avoid or minimize the suspension of operations during the time that repairs are being completed to the normal place of business.

 Provides coverage to rebuild or repair the building in compliance with the most recent local building codes.

-Here are five ways to save money on business insurance:
+Here are four ways to save money on business insurance:

 Choose a higher deductible.
 Deductibles represent the amount of money you pay before your insurance policy kicks in.
 The higher the deductible, the less you will pay for the policy.

 Buy a package policy.
 It can sometimes be cheaper to purchase a package policy, such as a Businessowners Policy (BOP), rather than individual coverages.
 A package policy provides standard coverages and limits of liability that are appropriate for typical small-to-medium-sized businesses.

 Work closely with your agent or broker.
 We can provide invaluable advice to help protect your business from unexpected disasters.
 But you need to keep us informed about any major changes in your business.
 This includes major purchases, expansions or changes in hiring or the nature of your operation.
 Also, get our advice in terms of disaster planning.
 Ask what you can do to both reduce risks like fire or work-related accidents, as well as the procedures that should be in place in case your business does suffer a major catastrophe.
 Having the right coverage and a well thought out disaster plan can save you money in the long run.
 It may even save your business from going under.